lastweek/fpga_readings/xilinx_arty_a7/pdpm_arty_a7/README.md

-# PDPM Work-In-Progress
+# PDPM

+Programmbale Disaggregated Persistent Memory.

+## About

+This project is trying to deploy the following flow:
+` Host <-> PHY <-> MAC <-> Customized IP <-> Memory Controller <-> On-board DRAM`.
+This model serves as a building basis for many network processing related projects.
+The datapath of this project is established, but the control path still has issue.
+The project has been verified on board, and tested.

-All vivado auto-generated stuff will be inside `generated/` folder.
-Other folders such as `rtl/`, `hls/` store the real source code.
+All Vivado auto-generated stuff will be inside `generated/` folder.
+Other folders such as `rtl/`, `hls/` have the real source code.
 Use Git to track useful source code and vivado rebuild TCL commands.
-DO not commit unnecessary stuff.
+Do not commit unnecessary stuff.

-TODO:
-- still need to figure out how to git track block design
-- and how to track IPs properly

 ## Run